-Our company started as an idea to sell parts for American Hot Rods to German customers for over 11 years ago.
+Our company started as an idea to sell parts for American Hot Rods to German customers over 11 years ago.
 It did not stay like that for long.
 Today the Velocity Automotive GmbH is specialized in selling parts for American cars throughout Europe.
-We supply parts for vintage cars as well as late model vehicles.
+We supply parts for vintage cars as well as late-model vehicles.

 Below is an example of one.